snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 ![](image/mysql_results.png)

-- After a few seconds, a MySQL daatabase should be created within your project and provisioned
+- After a few seconds, a MySQL database should be created within your project and provisioned

 ![](image/provisioned_service.png)